meshery/meshery/docs/pages/project/contributing/contributing-cli.md

 {% endcapture %}
 {% include code.html code=code_content %}

-**NOTE: It is advised not to modify the changes in `docs` folder, rather should be done in `mesheryctl` folder as the changes will get overwritten by the script.
-Also, the `index` page has to be manually updated by editing the `docs/_data/mesheryctlcommands/cmds.yml` file to appear the generated file in the command reference index table.**
+**NOTE: It is advised not to modify the changes in `docs` folder, rather should be done in `mesheryctl` folder as the changes will get overwritten by the script.**

+## Adding New/Removing Existing commands in the reference index

+Though the command page is generated automatically by the Cobra CLI library, there are chances where the command does not appear in the [reference index page](https://docs.meshery.io/reference/mesheryctl).
+In such cases, the command details must be manually added to the reference index YAML file.
+This is generally done by editing the below two files:

+- [cmds.yml](https://github.com/meshery/meshery/blob/master/docs/_data/mesheryctlcommands/cmds.yml) - The YAML file containing the data about the commands
+- [mesheryctl-commands.md](https://github.com/meshery/meshery/blob/master/docs/pages/reference/mesheryctl-commands.md) - The markdown page of the command reference documentation

 ### References